justusdecker/Application-Manager/docs/auto-docs.md

 ## Links
 Represents a collection of hyperlinked text elements, typically for a sidebar, and generates the corresponding HTML string.
+### get -> Links
+Generates the HTML string containing all links, enclosed in a div with specific sidebar styling.

+:return: An HTML string of linked titles separated by ", ".
 ## Head
 Represents a main heading for a section, typically in a sidebar, and generates the corresponding HTML string.
+### get -> Head
+Generates the HTML string for the heading, wrapped in a div with border and main title styling.

+:return: An HTML string for the section heading.
 ## Title
 Represents a sub-title or secondary heading, typically in a sidebar, and generates the corresponding HTML string.
+### get -> Title
+Generates the HTML string for the sub-title, wrapped in a div with secondary title styling.

+:return: An HTML string for the sub-title.
 ## Content
 Represents a block of general text content, typically in a sidebar, and generates the corresponding HTML string.
+### get -> Content
+Generates the HTML string for the content, wrapped in a div and a paragraph tag with specific sidebar text styling.

+:return: An HTML string for the content block.
 ## Bulletpoint
 Represents a single bullet point item, and generates the corresponding HTML string.
 Note: This does not wrap the content in a standard HTML list (ul/li).
+### get -> Bulletpoint
+Generates the HTML string for the bullet point content, wrapped in a paragraph tag with a specific class for viewing.

+:return: An HTML string for the bullet point.
 ## Project
 A data structure class representing a project entry, likely for a resume or portfolio.
 It holds data but does not generate HTML itself.
 ## EducationOrExperience
 A data structure class representing an entry for education or professional experience.
 It holds data but does not generate HTML itself.

-## get
-Generates the HTML string containing all links, enclosed in a div with specific sidebar styling.

-:return: An HTML string of linked titles separated by ", ".

-## get
-Generates the HTML string for the heading, wrapped in a div with border and main title styling.

-:return: An HTML string for the section heading.

-## get
-Generates the HTML string for the sub-title, wrapped in a div with secondary title styling.

-:return: An HTML string for the sub-title.

-## get
-Generates the HTML string for the content, wrapped in a div and a paragraph tag with specific sidebar text styling.

-:return: An HTML string for the content block.

-## get
-Generates the HTML string for the bullet point content, wrapped in a paragraph tag with a specific class for viewing.

-:return: An HTML string for the bullet point.
+# ./tools/git_automation.py

+### run_git_command
+Runs a git command and returns the output.